Chan Ho-tin: 2018 Foreign Correspondents' Club speech

 In a speech at the Foreign Correspondents' Club, Hong Kong on 14 August 2018, Chan called for Hong Kong's independence from China, calling the latter "a threat to all free peoples in the world" and "our colonial master".
 In response, the Office of the Commissioner of the Ministry of Foreign Affairs of the People's Republic of China in the Hong Kong Special Administrative Region castigated the FCC for allowing Chan to speak, as did the Hong Kong government.

 The event gave rise to a controversy involving the de facto banning from Hong Kong of the journalist who presided over the talk.
 In the absence of an official explanation, Victor Mallet's visa rejection was widely seen to be retribution for his role in chairing the talk, which the FCC refused to cancel.

-2019 Osaka G20 Summit and Anti-extradition bill protests
+2019 Osaka G20 Summit and anti-extradition bill protests

-On 27 June 2019, Chan arrived in Osaka, Japan to join separatists from China for a demonstration against the CPC.
+On 27 June 2019, Chan traveled to Osaka, Japan to join a demonstration against the CCP.
 Prior to his arrival in Osaka, Chan was detained at the airport by the local authorities for three hours.